On Christmas and Father Damien

-My first year in the seminary my spiritual director gave me a book to read entitled Holy Man: Father Damian of Molokai.
+My first year in the seminary my spiritual director gave me a book to read entitled Holy Man: Father Damien of Molokai.
 The book tells the story of a Belgian priest whose path eventually took him to Hawaii, specifically to the island of Moloka’i, where he was the first priest to volunteer to serve the people who had been quarantined there due to leprosy.
 For sixteen years, from 1873 until 1889, he preached the Gospel there, in both words and action: building houses and hospitals, establishing churches, single-handedly constructing coffins so that those who died would have a dignified burial, washing and bandaging wounds, and providing emotional support in dealing with a disease that was not only physically painful, but that also had a social stigma attached to it unlike none other seen until perhaps the beginning of the AIDS crisis in our own time.

-For me, the most inspirational part of a rather extraordinary story, occurred in late 1884, when Father Damian stood up to preach and began his sermon with the chilling words “We lepers.”
+For me, the most inspirational part of a rather extraordinary story, occurred in late 1884, when Father Damien stood up to preach and began his sermon with the chilling words “We lepers.”
 After years of a ministry that was intimate and intense, he, himself had succumbed to the same awful disease that the rest of his flock had had to suffer.
-And, like countless others before him, Father Damian’s life was cut short by the disease as well.
+And, like countless others before him, Father Damien’s life was cut short by the disease as well.

 So frequently when we think of ministry, philanthropy or charity, we can think in terms of us and them.
 And this is perhaps natural, as, for the most part, unlike, say the people of Aleppo, we don't have to worry about our basic needs being met; we don't have to live each moment wondering if a bomb or gunshots will shatter the calm of our lives; we don’t have to spend our days thinking that the only way we can possibly survive is by leaving our homes and getting out - any way that we possibly can.
 No, in one sense, we are vastly different than the people of Aleppo.